SEO best practices for organic growth

 - Use schema-enabled blocks

 - Use h tags wisely

 Headless architecture is a programming structure where the CMS architecture is separate from the site.
 This allows for faster page load times, improved user experience, and optimal architecture for engineers to add features and update design without compromising performance.

-Organic Content has a Next.js frontend and GraphQL API lead to improved page load time and Core Web Vital scores.
-Because page load time and Core Web Vitals are vital to how search engines assess sites for user friendliness, improved metrics can potentially result in improved search engine rankings, increase visibility in search engine results pages, and increase traffic and engagement.
+Organic Content has a Next.js frontend and GraphQL API that leads to improved page load time and Core Web Vital scores.
+Because page load time and Core Web Vitals are vital to how search engines assess sites for user-friendliness, improved metrics can potentially result in improved search engine rankings, increased visibility in search engine results pages, and increased traffic and engagement.

 # 2 | Use schema-enabled blocks